audreyt/pad2an/README.md

 **Heading 1** denotes sub-sections.

-To adjust or delete existing sections, just re-import an Hackpad with the same title text (a different URL is OK) and select **Replace them** in the import screen.
+To adjust or delete existing sections, just re-import a pad with the same title text (a different URL is OK) and select **Replace them** in the import screen.

 ## Usage